wulfdewolf/creative-chess-engine/README.md

 ## Installation

 ### 1. Cloning the repository
 The Stockfish code is added as a submodule.
-However, this repository contains a pre-build Stockfish [binary](extended-engine/binary/stockfish).
+However, this repository contains a pre-built Stockfish [binary](extended-engine/binary/stockfish).
 This means that you do not need to also pull the Stockfish submodule to run the creative chess engine.
 If you still want to, pull using:
 * Through ssh:
 ```console